SAP-samples/teched2025-AD165/exercises/ex2/README.md

 ![add content](/exercises/ex2/images/02_06_0030.png)

 7. The card should appear in the section.
-Click on publish to confirm the UI ard addition to the workspace.
+Click on publish to confirm the UI card addition to the workspace.

 ---